GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 {% endDetailsSummary %}

 {% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/xYbfk6alu2SelsyENVa3.mp4", autoplay=false, controls="true", muted="true", class="screenshot" %}
-This example shows you how to scroll past the end of file when you enable this option.
+This video shows you how to scroll past the end of file when you enable this option.
 {% endDetails %}

 {% Details %}